jonschwadron/replicalabs-ansible/README.md

 Software packages
 -------------
 These were the packages that were cloned, but not built.
-They are the main software bundles of Replica Labs.
+Configure what is needed for you.

 - iDTAM: Should not be needed.
 - VideoUploader: The Android prototype application, which will become the Rendor app beta.